 Michael D. Bilodeau was sworn in as the new Chief of Police for the Newington Police Department on February 1, 2017.
-Chief Bilodeau received his Bachelor of Science, Criminal Justice major from Southern Vermont University, Bennington, VT in 1993; He attended the FBI National Academy, Quantico VA, Session #242 in 2010; attended the PSTC NH Academy Class #116 and the Virginia Basic Police Academy, Richmond, VA.
-He worked as a Police Officer for the Virginia Commonwealth University Police Department, from 1993 to 1997.
-In 1998 he began his career with the Durham NH Police Department where he worked as Detective from 2001 to 2006, during that time he became Master Patrolman.
-In 2006 Chief Bilodeau was promoted to Sergeant from 2006 to 2014.
-In 2014 he was promoted to Detective Sergeant.
+Chief Bilodeau received his Bachelor of Science, Criminal Justice major from Southern Vermont University, Bennington, VT in 1993; Chief Bilodeau attended the FBI National Academy, Quantico VA, Session #242 in 2010; attended the 116th New Hampshire Police Standards and Training Academy and the Virginia Basic Police Academy, Richmond, VA.
+Chief Bilodeau worked as a Police Officer for the Virginia Commonwealth University Police Department, from 1993 to 1997.
+In 1998, he began his career with the Durham New Hampshire Police Department, where he worked as Detective from 2001 to 2006, during that time he became Master Patrolman.
+In 2006, Chief Bilodeau was promoted to Sergeant from 2006 to 2014.
+In 2014, he was promoted to Detective Sergeant.
 Chief Bilodeau received the Medal of Valor from the Virginia Commonwealth University Police Department, the Meritorious Unit Award; Meritorious Police Service Award and the Good Conduct Award.
 We welcome Chief Bilodeau to the Town of Newington.

 Full Time Officers

-Patrolman Sean J. O’Reilly was hired in December 2011.
-He is a 2005 graduate of the New Hampshire Police Standards and Training Council Full-time Police Officer Academy.
-He attended the Maine Criminal Justice Academy and was also a member of the Air National Guard.
-Officer O’Reilly was previously employed with the Middleton Police Department.
-He has prior training in several areas of police work to include K-9 Drug dog handler, Critical Incident Management, Taser Electronic Control Device Academy, Advanced Car Control and FTO Officer training.
+Detective Sean J. O’Reilly was hired in December 2011.
+Detective O’Reilly is a graduate of the 2005 New Hampshire Police Standards and Training Academy.
+Detective O’Reilly attended the Maine Criminal Justice Academy and was also a member of the Air National Guard.
+Detective O’Reilly was previously employed with the Middleton Police Department.
+Detective O’Reilly has prior training in several areas of police work to include K-9 Drug dog handler, Critical Incident Management, Taser Electronic Control Device Academy, Advanced Car Control and FTO Officer training.

 Part Time Officers

 Officer Douglas J. Lorenz was hired as a part-time officer in August 2011.
-Officer Lorenz is currently employed part-time with the Rockingham County Sheriff’s Department as a deputy.
-Officer Lorenz previously retired from the Newington Police Department as a full-time detective after 20 years of service to the town.
+Officer Lorenz worked part-time with the Rockingham County Sheriff’s Department as a deputy.
+Officer Lorenz previously retired from the Newington Police Department as a full-time sergeant after 20 years of service to the Town of Newington.

 Officer Timothy McClare was hired as a part-time officer in April 2016.
-Officer McClare also workedfor the Greenland and Hampton NH Police Departments as a part-time officer and previously was employed full time as a Conservation Officer with the NH Fish & Game Department.
-Officer McClare received his full-time police officer certification from NHPS&TC in June 1985.
+Officer McClare also worked for the Greenland and Hampton Police Departments as a part-time officer and previously was employed full time as a Conservation Officer with the New Hampshire Fish & Game Department.
+Officer McClare received his full-time police officer certification from New Hampshire Police Standards and Training in June 1985.

-Brian S. Newcomer – Captain Newcomer retired from full-time employment on December 31, 2016 after 30 years of service to the Town of Newington and its residents.
-Captain Newcomer was sworn in as Interim Chief on January 1, 2017 where he will serve until February 1, 2017 when the new chief is sworn in.
-After that date Brian Newcomer will serve in a part-time capacity as Prosecutor for the department.
+Prosecutor Brian S. Newcomer retired on December 31, 2016, as a full-time Captain, after 30 years of service to the Town of Newington and its residents.
+Brian Newcomer is now serving in a part-time capacity as Prosecutor for the department.